• Articles

 Data Migration

-The most straightforward approach to begin transferring data is to use Data Copy Wizard.
-It lets you easily build a data pipeline that transfers data from a supported source data store to a supported destination data store.
+The most straightforward approach to begin transferring data is to use the Data Copy Wizard.
+With its help, you can easily create a data pipeline which can help you transfer the data from the source to the destination data store.

 In addition to using the DataCopy Wizard, you may customize your activities by manually constructing each of the major components.
 Data Factory entities are in JSON format, so you may build these files in your favorite editor and then copy them to the Azure portal.
 So the input and output datasets and the pipelines can be created in JSON for migrating data.